kristoferlund/ic-siws/packages/ic_siws/README.md

 [![Crate][crate-image]][crate-link] [![Docs][docs-image]][docs-link]

 `ic_siws` is a Rust library that facilitates the integration of Solana wallet-based authentication with applications on the Internet Computer (ICP) platform.
-The library provides all necessary tools for integrating Sign-In with Solna (SIWS) into ICP canisters, from generating SIWS messages to creating delegate identities.
+The library provides all necessary tools for integrating Sign-In with Solana (SIWS) into ICP canisters, from generating SIWS messages to creating delegate identities.

 `ic_siws` is part of the [ic-siws](https://github.com/kristoferlund/ic-siws) project.
 The goal of the project is to enhance the interoperability between Solana and the Internet Computer platform, enabling developers to build applications that leverage the strengths of both platforms.

 ## Key Features
 - **Solana Wallet Sign-In**: Enables Solana wallet sign-in for ICP applications.
-Sign in with any eth wallet to generate an ICP identity and session.
+Sign in with any Solana wallet to generate an ICP identity and session.
 - **Session Identity Uniqueness**: Ensures that session identities are specific to each application's context, preventing cross-app identity misuse.
 - **Consistent Principal Generation**: Guarantees that logging in with a Solana wallet consistently produces the same Principal, irrespective of the client used.
 - **Direct Solana Address to Principal Mapping**: Creates a one-to-one correlation between Solana addresses and Principals within the scope of the current application.